 Immersive Technology Summit

-In February 2018, ITS and the School of Film and Television hosted LMU's first Immersive Technology Summit.
+In February 2018, ITS and the School of Film and Television hosted an Immersive Technology Summit.
 The event featured demos of cutting edge virtual and augmented reality experiences and platforms, presentations from LMU professors teaching courses and conducting research incorporating elements of virtual reality and augmented reality, and a panel discussion on the state and future of immersive technology.
-Watch some footage of the event below, and click here to learn more about the conference.
+Click here to learn more about the conference.

 Your Instructional Technologists

 - Manager of Instructional Technology - Jeffrey Schwartz (310-338-2376) UHall 3139

 - Bellarmine College of Liberal Arts (BCLA) - Jeff Henline (310-338-6061) UHall 3416